 Though minimalist in design, the tripod still offers separate pan and tilt lock knobs for added control.
 360-degree panning and a built-in bubble level should make it easier to get the shot you want on the go.

 This fluid video tripod head promises smooth and steady pans and tilts for payloads up to 15.43 pounds, with a fixed counterbalance weight of 8.8 pounds.
 This means the head can accommodate most current cinema cameras and their accessories, as well as smaller DLSRs, mirrorless cameras and camcorders.

 The head itself weighs in at 59.64 ounces.
 Plus, for added control, the 502 head offers continuously adjustable pan and tilt drag from zero all the way up to maximum drag.
 It accepts a 504PLONG sliding plate and also features Manfrotto Easy Link connectors for adding more accessories.
 A pan bar is included.
-Pricing starts at $205 for the flat-base model, and a 75mm half ball version is available for $240.
+Additionally, there’s a 75mm half ball version is available for slightly more — about $35 more.

 Best Tripod System

 While you have more options when you buy your tripod head and legs separately, buying a good system can be both convenient and cost effective.
 This system from Sachtler features the Sachtler FSB-4 fluid video head along with the two-stage ENG75-2D aluminum tripod legs.
 Additionally, it supports up to 8.8 pounds and uses a dynamic counterbalancing system that promises to keep the camera correctly positioned at any tilt angle.

 Sachtler claims friction-free operation from temperatures of -40 degrees Farenheit all the way up to 140 degrees.
 Plus, the system is equipped with a pan bar and Sachtler’s Snap & Go sideloading camera plate and comes with a carry case.